 As an investment advisor, you choose, manage and recommend investments for your clients.

-Benefits of Being An Investment Advisor
+What Are The Benefits of Being An Investment Advisor?

 #1 Recurring Income

-In a career as an investment advisor, you will reap the benefits of compounding revenue over-time based on the assets that you are managing.
 As markets grow, your client’s investments will grow, and your advisory fees may grow.
 Over a decade it’s reasonable to expect markets to grow, and therefore your advisory revenue to grow.
-Insurance revenue may decrease over a decade, since insurance policies will fall off and be temporary in nature, and probably not compound like investments.
+(Great news).

 #2 Focused Career